 While this can be controlled, it can be a bit difficult when it’s a day-to-day work setup.
 Nonetheless, there are things you can do to lower the associated health risks such as taking regular breaks, maintaining a good posture, investing in ergonomic equipment, staying hydrated, eating right, and eating away from your desk.

 No matter how busy your day is, try incorporating these tips to help promote your health, well-being, and productivity.
+If you spend too much time sitting in the office chair or at home watching TV, make sure to get up and move around every few hours to help keep your body healthy and functioning at its best.

 Get discounted copies of my cookbook here.